 Early Action (EA) for High School Seniors

-The Early Action program is a formal understanding between the high school student and Rockford University in which the student may be granted admission to RU and entry into the BSN program upon successful completion of the admission requirements.
-Students seeking Early Action may submit their applications during their senior year of high school.
-Applications and transcripts showing completion of high school courses to that date must be submitted before January 31 of their senior year.
-Selection is competitive and only a limited number of applicants may be accepted.
+An Early Action option is open to high school seniors, and is a formal understanding between the high school student and Rockford University in which the student may be granted admission to Rockford University and admission into the BSN program upon successful completion of the admission requirements.
+Selection is competitive and only a limited number of applicants will be accepted.
+Students seeking to apply for the Early Action option may submit applications during their senior year of high school and must do the following:

-- Complete an application to RU and be accepted for admission
+- Complete an application to Rockford University and be accepted for admission.

-- Submit an application to the Nursing Program prior to January 31 of their senior year
+- Submit application (found on the Nursing website) to the nursing program prior to completion of their

-- Submit proof of ACT (or SAT equivalent of 1100) of at least 22
+- Submit proof of ACT/SAT composite score of at least 22/540.

 Students will be notified of an admission decision by April 1 of their senior year.
 Actual enrollment is contingent on receipt of official high school transcript by July 1 of the year of enrollment, verifying that all admission criteria have been met.

 **A student who is accepted under EA for high school students must meet all academic GPA progression requirements, and undergo a background check and drug testing prior to entering the nursing program.

 Requirements of All Applicants: